bejphil/FoxFire-regression/README.md

 ## Licensing

-The HDIM package is licensed under the MIT license.
+The `FoxFire-regression` package is licensed under the MIT license.
 To view the MIT license please consult `LICENSE.txt`.

 ## Acknowledgements